TEXAS eMAX Electronic Timer

 All needed motor and DT times to fly E-36, AMA Electric A/B, and all settings needed for the new Electric Nostalgia event in both Cat II and III are included.
 We also provide short times for trimming and testing as well as short field flying.
 Nothing has been left out to make all your flying enjoyable.
 You can see a table of all pre-programmed times by going to the PDF instructions included below.
 A high quality decal is available to place on the wing, pylon, or fuselage, so you have immediate access to all the information needed.
 No more guessing if you got the correct number of button pushes or light blinks.
 We had YOU the user in mind all the time during development.

-Should you desire to use RDT, we can provide an optional 6 inch pigtail with a connector that can be plugged directly into the Airtek or Sidus RDT models made for use with a timer.
-If requested, we can instead install a thee pin connector on the eMAX timer.
-See both Here
+Should you desire to use RDT, we can provide an optional 6 inch pigtail with a connector that can be plugged directly into our RDT receiver.
+Yes, the Airtek or Sidus RDT models made for use with a timer may also be connected.
+Range is reduced a bit when using these other brands of RDT.

 The eMAX incorporates a brilliant yellow LED used to show timer status, and in no way is it used to set any times.
 A slow flash of the LED indicates that power is on.
 This is an "idle status" indicator.
 It is very useful for helping avoid leaving the battery connected and possibly ruining the LiPo battery.
 A rapid flash is used to alert that the timer is "armed" or ready for flight.
 For ground testing the motor time without running down the battery the motor can be unplugged and the LED is on when the motor is running.
 It also is on at the times the servo is being moved.
 Both of these features allow you to test and demo to the official that your times are what they should be.
 We automatically deduct 0.3 seconds from the true run time from that shown on the setting to allow for the "human delay" in working a watch.